wookay/DataFlow.jl/docs/vertices.md

 IVertex(:+, IVertex(:x), IVertex(:length, IVertex(:xs)))
 ```

-The key difference is that *object identity* is important in Flow graphs.
+The key difference is that *object identity* is important in DataFlow graphs.
 Say we build an expression tree like this:

 ```julia
 foo = Expr(:call, :length, :xs)
 Expr(:call, :+, foo, foo)
 ```

 This prints as `length(xs)+length(xs)` regardless of the fact that we reused the `length(xs)` expression object.
-In Flow the reuse makes a big difference:
+In DataFlow the reuse makes a big difference:

 ```julia
 g = IVertex{Any}